 HEA 105 changes who can be a "designated contact" for a company.
 Currently, the law requires that Wyoming entities have the name of a natural person on file with the registered agent, who is authorized to receive communications for the entity.
 In practice, many Wyoming entities have simply used the registered agent, or employee of a registered agent to be the natural person.
 In other cases, some entities have utilized the company lawyer as the designated contact.
 This tactic creates obstacles for the Secretary of State or law enforcement in discovering who is actually behind a company.

 HEA 105 changes the existing law to require that the designated contact of the company be one of the following: a natural person who is a (a) Director; (b) Officer; (c) limited liability company member or manager; (d) managing partner; or (e) trustee of the company.
 Starting July 1, 2017, there will have to be a real person, who is actually associated with the company, listed as the designated contact.

 These changes stand to affect hundreds, if not thousands of Wyoming entities.
 There are strategies that can be used to handle these changes and preserve the confidentiality traditionally associated with Wyoming limited liability companies and corporations.
-If you have any questions about HEA 105 and its changes to Wyoming law, please feel free to contact Harmony Law.
+If you have any questions about these strategies, please feel free to contact Harmony Law.